Skip to content

 Advanced Usage

-To customize the editor, use individual components:
+To customize the editor, you can use individual components:

 React